HOME FIRE EMERGENCY PLAN

 Fire is one of the most common disasters and one of the deadliest.
-However, with proper planning, it does not need to be.
-By creating a comprehensive fire emergency plan, you and your family can greatly reduce your chances of being injured in a fire.
+By creating a fire emergency plan, you and your family can greatly reduce your chances of being injured in a fire.

 Use Smoke Detectors

 Smoke detectors should be installed on every level of your home as well as in the basement.

 Keep smoke detectors away from cooking vapors to prevent false or nuisance alarms.